Mount Sinai West’s OB Suite

 The physician staff includes six full-time, experienced neonatologists, pediatricians who are sub-board certified as specialists in the care of very young infants.
 Neonatologists are available around the clock, and supervise the attending pediatricians on the unit, who are also available 24 hours per day.

 We are very proud of our neonatal services; they are well known for providing excellent care to their little patients.
-Mount Sinai Roosevelt has one of the lowest rates of infant mortality in the country.
+Mount Sinai West has one of the lowest rates of infant mortality in the country.